AguaClara/Textbook/Flocculation/Floc_Design.rst

 **Finding the Minor Loss of a Baffle**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before beginning this section, it is important to understand how water flows through a baffled flocculator.
-This flow path is shown in the following image.
+This flow path is shown in :numref:`figure_flocculator_flow`.
 Take note of the thin red arrows; they indicate the compression of the flow around a baffle.

 .. _figure_flocculator_flow:
 .. figure:: Images/Flocculator_flow.jpg